Paddle away from the stresses of everyday life at the Northern Tier National High Adventure Program.

 Northern Tier lottery tips

-- Entry in the lottery is online only.
-You can register at www.ntier.org/reservations.
+- Entry into the lottery is online only.
+Register at ntier.org.

 - Only one person per unit should enter the lottery; duplicate reservations from units will not be considered.